top of page

 Polenta Parfaits

-Makes 4 large16-ounce parfaits for entrées or 8 small 8-ounce parfaits for appetizers
+Makes four 16-ounce parfaits first courses or eight 8-ounce parfaits for appetizers

 7 ½ cups water